- Changes from One Child to the Next

 There is also some iron in egg yolks, and legumes are a source as well, but beans should probably wait until about 9-10 months at least.
 I need to look into the research on legumes and digestibility a little more before we offer them to John – they make such great finger foods once the pincer grasp develops that I hate to lose them.

-Both Nourished Baby and Kate Tietje’s new Breast to Bib discuss the grains/legumes issue, sharing that the enzyme needed to digest this entire food group properly is not in full production until between 24-30 months (when the two-year molars come in).
+Kate Tietje’s new Breast to Bib discusses the grains/legumes issue, sharing that the enzyme needed to digest this entire food group properly is not in full production until between 24-30 months (when the two-year molars come in).
 I’m bummed, because frozen peas were one of my fallback high chair tray foods for both my other kids…

 The Weston A. Price Foundation also recommends servings of desiccated liver powder (use the coupon KS10 for 10% off!), and I’m wondering whether that would go down easier mixed into the egg yolk or even orange mushy vegetable.for the very young infant, grating it raw over the egg yolk (only if it’s pastured and grassfed, and only once frozen 14 days minimum to kill bacteria).
 I bought some, and it’s waiting for me to just do it… Liver is high in iron and also B vitamins and good fats.
 I also have some